mrodalgaard/alfred-network-workflow/README.md

 This is a collection of the functionalities of already existing network-oriented workflows that I found half-baked or stalled.
 Improved on performance, usability and details.

+## Install

+Go to [Releases](https://github.com/mrodalgaard/alfred-network-workflow/releases).
+Under `assets` for the latest release download `Network.alfredworkflow`.
+Once downloaded, double click the file and it will show up in Alfred.

 ## Usage

 * Type `wifi` to show Wi-Fi info and enable/disable.